Alien 3 Review: David Fincher’s Debut Film Less Egregious Years Later

 Upon reflection of the first movie from David Fincher, Alien 3, which I’m ashamed to say I hadn’t seen before this past week, I believe it’s been exaggerated the quality of material that he’s put together here.
 Much maligned, even by the director himself (“Nobody hates it more than me”), Alien 3 marks an important moment in Fincher’s career – one that sees him dispel big, franchise filmmaking before he even gets his feet wet.

-You can feel the divide between David Fincher’s procedural, intense filmmaking techniques with a movie that wants to be about the franchise’s titular monsters and an intergalactic prison pulled straight from the steampunk industrial era.
+You can feel the divide between David Fincher’s procedural, intense filmmaking techniques with a film that wants to be about the franchise’s titular monsters and an intergalactic prison pulled straight from the steampunk industrial era.
 It makes for a movie with a handful of neat shots and sequences, but few memorable plot points intermixed.

 Sigourney Weaver stars again as Ripley, this time being oppressed by the inmates strolling the hallways inside their spacejail.
 She continues to be the only bridge linking the three Alien movies together, specifically because each director has different takes on the significance of the slimy monster serving as the plot engine.